 Denise says she is determined to ensure every student receives the services they need in order to achieve optimal success.

 (412) 373-5235 x0

 Susan Griffith M.Ed, Regional Director of Education

-In her free time, Susan likes to spend time with her husband and two young children.
-They enjoy several extra-curricular activities throughout the week, including dance, gymnastics, and swim.
-She enjoys spending a lot of time with family.
-She is also actively working towards the completion of her dissertation, which is focused on autism support classrooms in public schools.
-She is an active member at the local YMCA, where she serves on the Board.
-Recently, she joined Leadership Indiana County, which is a course available to professionals in the community interested in growing in their leadership by organizing a large-scale community service project.
+In her free time, Susan likes to spend time with her husband and three young children.
+They enjoy several extracurricular activities throughout the week, including dance, gymnastics and swimming.
+Susan is an active member at the local YMCA, where she serves on the board.
+She is also a member of Leadership Indiana County, which is a course available to professionals in the community interested in growing their leadership by organizing a large-scale community service project.

 “My position allows me the freedom to think about operations and programming in a creative way, among a group of strong leaders who are focused on our students.”